 Consent is probably the best known and most often mentioned but that doesn’t mean it is always the most appropriate one as said.
 Moreover, as said with consent as a legal basis come several duties and additional rights for data subjects that have consented to the processing of their data.

-First, we split up the definition of what consent is under the GDPR (as you can read it in the GDPR definitions in GDPR Article 4) whereby each component of the definition matters as we’ll see.
+First, the definition of what consent is under the GDPR (as you can read it in the GDPR definitions in GDPR Article 4).

 Consent is an unambiguous indication of a data subject’s wishes that signifies an agreement by him/her to the processing of personal data relating to him/her (note: in any given personal data processing activity) whereby that consent needs to be given in clearly defined ways which are those elements of the definition of consent that are further explored.